WilsonGramer/wilsongramer.github.io/src/blog/2021-02-28-wipple-module-system.md

 ---
-title: Wipple's Module System
+layout: post
-date: February 28, 2021
+title: Wipple’s Module System
 ---

 I've been working on Wipple quite a lot recently, and I'm proud to say that it's now [available for download](https://wipple.gramer.dev)!
 Currently it only supports running single files though, so it's time to come up with a module system.